maxgrossenbacher/nlp_yelp_reviews/README.md

 ## Part 1:
 #### Building NLP Pipeline:
 [NlpTopicAnalysis](https://github.com/maxgrossenbacher/nlp_yelp_reviews/blob/master/latent_topic_analysis.py) is designed to take a pandas DataFrame of free text and create Textacy corpus of Spacy documents.
-Using Spacy, NlpTopicAnalysis makes it is easy to remove stop words and run tokenization, lemmatization and vectorizing operations to prepare NLP data for analysis.
+Using Spacy, NlpTopicAnalysis makes it is easy to remove stop words, tokenize and lemmatize words, and employ vectorizing operations to prepare text for analysis.

 ## Part 2:
 #### Keyword Detection of reviews: